8 Things I Wish I Knew Sooner About Living With Food Allergies

 You may not want this title, but you, mama are the best person for the job.
 Remember that you have been chosen by God to be your child’s mom for good reasons.

-This life is not for the faint of heart; but love, care, and the right guidance will bring you and your little one through as you navigate what you wish you never had to.
+This life is not for the faint of heart; but love, care, and guidance will bring you and your little one through as you navigate what you wish you never had to.
 Keep your head up, mama.
 With God’s help, you can do this.

 What questions do you have about living with food allergies?
 Feel free to ask in the comments below.